 Gaining a green card (permanent residence status) through investment is one of the most popular ways to immigrate to the United States.
 Compare to other countries, the capital requirement for a U.S. investment green card is much lower and the benefits from having a U.S. permanent residence are far more than those offered in other countries.

-EB-5 Investor Program is the employment fifth preference green card category that allows a foreign investor to invest in job-creating commercial enterprise in the U.S. as a means to gain permanent residency (green card status).
-The invested capital must be at least $900,000 in targeted employment areas and $1,800,000 in all other areas and be invested in a commercial enterprise that will create 10 full time jobs for US workers.
+EB-5 Investor Program is the employment fifth preference green card category that allows a foreign investor to invest in job-creating commercial enterprise in the U.S. as means to gain permanent residency (green card status).
+The invested capital must be at least $500,000 in targeted employment areas (also known as TEA) and $1,000,000 in all other areas and be invested in a commercial enterprise that will create 10 full time jobs for US workers.